react-ui-org/react-ui/src/components/FormLayout/README.md

 element.
 This enables making the component interactive and helps to improve its accessibility.

+👉 For forwarding HTML attributes programmatically, you can use the `transferProps` function.
+For detailed usage examples, refer to the [TransferProps documentation](/src/docs/js-helpers/transferProps.md).

-👉 For the full list of supported attributes refer to:
+For the full list of supported attributes, you can also refer to:

 - [`<div>` HTML element attributes][div-attributes]{:target="_blank"}
 - [React common props]{:target="_blank"}

 ## API